What is Sales?

 To clarify further, a prospect has had some two-way communication with your business, expressing some level of interest.
 In other words, they have already engaged with the business, so there is more of a possibility that they’ll be interested in buying eventually.

-This is different to a lead, which refers to someone who has only had basic, one-way communication with you – perhaps by signing up to a mailing list.
+This is different from a lead, which refers to someone who has only had basic, one-way communication with you – perhaps by signing up for a mailing list.
 All you have is simple details that may or may not lead to a sale.

 What is a sales pipeline?